-- apply for the disability payments under Item(s) 1 in the deductible sources of income section and appeal your denial to all administrative levels Unum feels are necessary; and - sign Unum's payment option form.
+- apply for the disability payments under Item(s) 1 in the deductible sources of income section, and if denied, appeal to all administrative levels Unum feels are necessary; - provide documentation of your application and/or appeal; and - sign Unum's payment option form.
 This form states that you promise to pay us any overpayment caused by an award.